Why Did My Progressive Insurance Go Up?

 1. Standard, industry-wide rate increases

-Insurance carriers have to account for regular increases in year-to-year expenses, which is why you’ll often see your
+Insurance providers have to account for regular increases in year-to-year expenses, which is why you’ll often see your rate increase at renewal.

 2. Inflation and other economic factors